bytecodealliance/wasmtime/docs/contributing-architecture.md

 Cargo terminology, all the `wasmtime-*` crates that `wasmtime` depends on are "private" dependencies.

-Additionally at this tiem the safe/unsafe boundary between Wasmtime's internal crates is not the most well-defined.
+Additionally at this time the safe/unsafe boundary between Wasmtime's internal crates is not the most well-defined.
 There are methods that should be marked `unsafe` which aren't, and `unsafe` methods do not have exhaustive documentation as to why they are `unsafe`.
 This is an ongoing matter of improvement, however,